-Recovery Plan, to 20 major event opportunities assessed from 2027/28 (when event investment funds are budgeted for in the Recreation, Sports, Community Arts and Events Activity Plan).
-Service should be included in the same activity plan as the financial resources required.
+Target changed from: Portfolio of events supported in line with the Major Events Strategy and Economic Recovery Plan, to 20 major event opportunities assessed from 2027/28 (when event investment funds are budgeted for in the Recreation, Sports, Community Arts and Events Activity Plan).

 The method of measurement changed from: Assess Portfolio of Events supported against the Major Events Strategy.
 Report annually on performance of the major event portfolio against the Major Events Strategy.
 To Number of major event opportunities assessed for consideration by the agreed group of city partners.